bitomann/nutshell-heroic-hershey-s/README.md

 Nutshell is a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.

 ### Messaging
+A user can send a public message by typing into the 'Messages' text area and then clicking on the 'Submit' button.
+Once a message has been created the user can edit and/or delete a message by clicking the appropriate button.

 ### Events